 Our major cities have seen vast capital growth, however rental yield has lagged.
-But even during a correction, dual-key properties may yield strong rental returns.
-Dual-key properties have become more popular in Australia within the last decade, targeting student accommodation or aging families in urban areas.
+But even during a correction, dual-income (otherwise known as dual-key) properties may yield strong rental returns.
+Dual-income properties have become more popular in Australia within the last decade, targeting student accommodation or aging families in urban areas.
 In places like Japan or the US, where recessions have occurred, this type of property has provided steady income to investors.

-Dual-key properties include a self-contained dwelling inside the main property.
+Dual-income properties include two self-contained dwellings on the one block of land.
 From day one, owners may rent both dwellings separately to leverage two income producing properties on the one title and generate returns via positive cash flow.
 This differs to townhouses or duplexes, which generally require separate titles.
 Lower strata costs maximise returns courtesy of the higher yield.
-As such, dual-key properties represent great value regardless of tightening market conditions.
+As such, dual-income properties represent great value regardless of tightening market conditions.